danman231/youtube-thumbnail-downloader-ext/memory-bank/documentation.md

    - Implemented validation to prevent attempting downloads with invalid video IDs
    - Reason: Better debugging and user experience through reliable operation

+### March 30, 2023 - Enhance Popup UI (Step 6)

+1. Updated `popup.html` (lines 1-93) with improved UI and detailed instructions
+   - Redesigned the UI with enhanced CSS styling for better readability
+   - Expanded the popup width from 250px to 320px
+   - Added numbered step-by-step instructions with styled circular indicators
+   - Updated context menu references to match actual implementation
+   - Added information about downloaded file format and save location
+   - Created separate sections with a divider for better organization
+   - Added a tips section with usage information for different YouTube pages
+   - Added a footer with version information
+   - Reason: Provides a more user-friendly interface with accurate and comprehensive instructions

+2. Updated `step6-placeholder.md` to document the UI improvements
+   - Detailed the specific changes made to popup.html
+   - Listed UI enhancements and content improvements
+   - Documented the testing and verification process
+   - Added technical considerations for performance and readability
+   - Suggested future improvements
+   - Reason: Maintains thorough documentation for all implementation steps

 ## Technical Considerations

 - Used Manifest V3 as required by Chrome for modern extensions